AJRepo/PHPlot/phplot/README.txt

 distributed with Slackware, but not Ubuntu.
 It affects the thread-safe PHP Windows release, but not the non-thread-safe (NTS) Windows release.

-  + Slackware Linux includes a version of PHP built with --enable-gd-jis-conv (JIS-mapped Japanese font support).
-This prevents the usual UTF-8 encoding of characters from working in TrueType Font (TTF) text strings.
+  + Slackware Linux used to include a PHP built with --enable-gd-jis-conv (JIS-mapped Japanese font support).
+This prevented the usual UTF-8 encoding of characters from working in TrueType Font (TTF) text strings.
+This does not affect recent Slackware, though (14.0 and up).

   + The Ubuntu Linux PHP GD package (php5-gd) was built to use the external shared GD library, not the one bundled with PHP.
 This can result in small